AlpacaTunnel/alpaca-tunnel/README.md

 Configuration
 -------------

-- Conf files are stored in `/usr/local/etc`.
+- Conf files are stored in `/usr/local/etc` by default.
-- For the client, edit `alpaca_tunnel.conf`.
+- Edit Mode/ID in `alpaca_tunnel.conf`.
-- For the server, edit `alpaca_tunnel.conf` and `alpaca_secrets`.
+- Edit server addresses and passwords in `alpaca_secrets`.

 AlpacaTunnel supports multiple clients with one server instance.
 Each server or client has an unique ID, such as 1.1 or 16.4.
 The format of the ID is just like the format of one half of an IP address.
-Note that IDs between 0.2 and 15.255 are used for servers only.
-IDs from 16.1 to 255.254 are for clients.
+Note that you must allocate smaller IDs for servers, bigger IDs for clients.

 Servers and clients must have the same GROUP name.